 4.More than 45 families have been supported through projects such as chicken farms, beekeeping and ecological restoration through agroforestry systems; alternative livelihoods to improve their quality of life in the community of San Miguel La Palotada.

 5.As part of informing government authorities about some of the threats that currently exist in the green corridor of the Maya Forest, specifically between Guatemala and Mexico, the progress of the project "Transboundary Coordination to Reduce Illegal Wildlife Trafficking in the Guatemala-Mexico Green Corridor" was presented to the public coordination space of the Maya Forest Strategic Coordination Group (Grupo Estratégico de Coordinación-GEC de la Selva Maya).

-6. We developed a baseline on awareness regarding IWT in the Green Corridor of the Selva Maya by authorities in the Guatemalan government.
+6.Follow-up on baseline knowledge of wildlife trafficking in the Selva Maya Green Corridor by high-level authorities in the Guatemalan government.